MannyCyberSec/R4venRecon/README.md

 ---
 ### 📍 Goals:
 R4venRecon aims to:
-Enhance understanding of cyber reconnaissance techniques.
+-Enhance understanding of cyber reconnaissance techniques.
-Provide hands-on learning with ethical and legal cybersecurity tools.
+-Provide hands-on learning with ethical and legal cybersecurity tools.
-Serve as a personalized project for showcasing technical skills.
+-Serve as a personalized project for showcasing technical skills.

 ---
 ### 🔑 Key Changes from the Original:

-Improved user interface for a better experience.
+-Improved user interface for a better experience.
-Custom data formatting for easier analysis.
+-Custom data formatting for easier analysis.
-Enhanced error handling and feedback mechanisms.
+-Enhanced error handling and feedback mechanisms.
-Expanded documentation for transparency and usability.
+-Expanded documentation for transparency and usability.

 ---